 1. Exotic Vegetables Growing Kit

-Experimenting with the exotic vegetables growing kit can add so excitement to the traditional gardening routine.
+Experimenting with the exotic vegetables growing kit (Amazon link) can add so excitement to the traditional gardening routine.

 The kit includes five unusual vegetables: black corn, purple carrots, rainbow Swiss chards, romanesco broccoli, and yellow cucumbers.
 A detailed gardening guide, potting soil discs, biodegradable potting plants, and plant labels also come included.

 This kit provides a general planting experience for kids as well as adults and can be used for indoor or outdoor planting.